RobbieW69/How-To-Mod-7-Days-To-Die/Sections/create.md

 ```xml
 <append xpath="//block[@name='treeMaster']">
 ```
-Firstly, the `<append>` tag is a function in XML, a function is basically a command to do a predetermined task, the `append` task usually _adds_ to the end of a list of things,we'll get to that in a moment.
+Firstly, the `<append>` tag is a function in XML, a function is basically a command to do a predetermined task, the `append` task _adds_ to the end of a list of things,we'll get to that in a moment.

 Still on that line we also see `xpath="//block[@name='treeMaster']"`, 'xpath' is essentially another xml function that just looks for a specific thing in a specific directory.